Academic Standards Office

 - Purchasing academic assignments.
 Purchasing an academic assignment intended for submission in fulfillment of any course or academic program requirement.

 - Selling academic assignments.
 Selling or offering for sale any academic assignment to any person enrolled at Buffalo State.
 No person shall offer any inappropriate assistance in the preparation, research, or writing of any assignment, which the seller knows, or has reason to believe, is intended for submission in fulfillment of any course or academic program requirement.

 - Submitting previously submitted work.
 Submitting academically required material that has been previously submitted, in whole or in substantial part, without prior and expressed consent of the instructor.

 - Turnitin.com.
 Faculty may require students to use textual similarity detection software (e.g., Turnitin.com) in courses at Buffalo State University.
 This software may be used as an educational tool to assist students in learning how to properly cite resources, decrease instances of academic misconduct, or assist in the identification of acts of academic misconduct.

 Students are to refer to the Academic Misconduct Policy for the full policy that includes statements on notification, due process, and timeliness; composition of Academic Misconduct Committee; resolution of academic misconduct allegations; and the procedures for resolving an allegation of academic misconduct including potential outcomes.
-A statement outlining formal college policies and procedures to be followed in cases of alleged academic misconduct will be on file in each academic dean’s office, in the Academic Standards Office, in the Student Leadership and Engagement Office, and online.
+A statement outlining formal university policies and procedures to be followed in cases of alleged academic misconduct will be on file in each academic dean’s office, in the Academic Standards Office, in the Student Leadership and Engagement Office, and online.
 Cases of severe infractions of acceptable standards may be brought before the Academic Misconduct Committee and may result in academic dismissal.